Bill

 AI Summary

 This bill makes several changes to Illinois' School Code, primarily affecting school funding and teacher incentives.
-It will end the recomputation and adjustment of school district claims for general State aid or evidence-based funding (a system to provide funding based on student needs) after Fiscal Year 2026.
-For children requiring special education services who are placed in separate public day schools from orphanages, foster homes, or state agencies, these schools will need to meet specific programmatic requirements.
-Additionally, funds for the Illinois Teaching Excellence Program, which supports teachers pursuing National Board certification, will now explicitly cover necessary indirect costs for program operation.
-The bill also modifies the annual retention bonus for National Board certified teachers in hard-to-staff schools, increasing the potential bonus to $4,000 per year for two consecutive years and requiring these funds to be distributed equally among all qualified educators rather than on a first-come, first-served basis.
+It establishes that certain provisions related to the recomputation and adjustment of school district claims for general State aid or evidence-based funding will conclude after Fiscal Year 2026.
+The bill also clarifies that when a child requiring special education services is placed in a separate public day school, that school must meet specific programmatic requirements and regulations for such facilities.
+Additionally, funds for the Illinois Teaching Excellence Program, which aims to improve instruction and student performance, can now be used for indirect costs necessary for the program's operation.
+Finally, the bill modifies the annual retention bonus for National Board certified teachers in hard-to-staff schools, increasing it to up to $4,000 per year for two consecutive years and ensuring these funds are distributed equally among all qualified educators, rather than on a first-come, first-served basis.

 Committee Categories